Baldwin County is named for Abraham Baldwin, who was a signer of the United States Constitution and founder of the

 Contractor: Dyer Construction Company Inc. of Milledgeville

 Description: The building faces west and is a four story buff colored brick and concrete structure.
-The building is located in the center of Milledgeville.
+The rectangular shaped building is located in the center of Milledgeville.
 The west front has a projecting portico with three openings on the first story and four columns rising from the second story balcony to a header on the fourth story.
-There are two story porticoes with four columns on the north and south sides.
+There are two story porticos with four columns on the north and south sides.
 A wide horizontal band runs between the third and fourth story.
 On the center of the roof is a high square cupola with clock and rounded section above rising to a small dome.
 The roof line is flat.
 The building houses the County Superior Court, County State Court, County Juvenile Court, County Probate Court and County Magistrate Court of the 8th Judicial Administrative District.
 The building was renovated in 2018 to 2019 with the removal of the clock tower.
 The architect was Carter & Watkins Architects and the contractor was Skyline Construction Company of Eatonton.